-Our Health Improvement Team support local organisations to address health and economic food issues, particularly with staff who work with vulnerable individuals and families.
+Our Public Health Nutrition Team support local organisations to address health and economic food issues, particularly with staff who work with vulnerable individuals and families.
 Our approach has a strong emphasis on engagement and a focus on sustainability.
 Enabling organisations to be the catalyst and lead in their own communities to use food activities as a mechanism or vehicle to promote positive changes in health.

 Areas of work include:

-- Developing resources and toolkits -To support delivery of national nutrition messages at a local level
+- Developing resources and toolkits -To support delivery of national nutrition messages at a local level.

-- Funding – Providing opportunities for organisations to host their own food activities
+- Funding – Providing opportunities for organisations to host their own food activities.

 Current programmes include: Mini Steps, Make and Taste, Cooking Skills, Food Waste and Budgeting.